MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/stay-compliant-user-license-requirement.md

 ## Enabled users

-For internal security and to avoid licensing requirements for users that have left or are not actively using the Finance and operations apps, it is recommended to disable these users in the **Users** page.
+For internal security and to avoid licensing requirements for users that have left or are not actively using the finance and operations apps, it is recommended to disable these users in the **Users** page.

 ## User license counts report